LucaBoni28/Alzheimer-Project_NeuroMaranello/README.md

 - 70 subjects for the **Very Mild Dementia** class

 Due to this, we used the Stratified K-Fold technique plus a weighted sampler for the data loader to try to make the most of the data available to us.

+## Milestone 2: Baseline evaluation, baseline model
+Based on our previously obtained dataset, we defined a Python Lightning Module together with a Dataloader, for efficient data loading.